Samsung/tizen-docs/docs/application/tizen-studio-0/common-tools/emulator.md

 <a name="speed"></a>
 ## Increasing the Application Execution Speed

-The Tizen x86 emulator exploits [KVM](http://www.linux-kvm.org/page/Main_Page) (Kernel-based Virtual Machine in Linux) or [HAX](../setup/hardware-accelerated-execution-manager.md) (Hardware Accelerated eXecution in Windows&reg; and macOS) with HW virtualization support.
+The Tizen x86 Emulator exploits [KVM](http://www.linux-kvm.org/page/Main_Page) (Kernel-based Virtual Machine in Linux) or [HAX](../setup/hardware-accelerated-execution-manager.md) (Hardware Accelerated eXecution in Windows&reg; and macOS) with HW virtualization support.

 If the CPU VT is disabled in the **Emulator Configuration** view on the Emulator Manager, check the following prerequisites and install KVM or HAX: